 - Spores are produced by fungi such as mushrooms, and moulds like those in compost heaps

-Some people's hayfever symptoms are triggered by just one or two of the above.
-Others are affected by more.
+For some people, hayfever symptoms are triggered by just one or two of the above, whereas other people are affected by more.
 Different pollens and spores are released throughout the year.
 To identify which ones you are allergic to, make a note of when your symptoms occur.

 As if all of these airborne allergens aren’t bad enough, add summer air pollution to the mix.
 One of the most common pollutants is ozone, which is created in the atmosphere by a combination of sunlight, nitrogen oxide, and hydrocarbons from burning fuel.
 The stronger sunlight and calmer winds during the summer months can create clouds of ozone around some cities.
 Studies have found that ozone and other air pollutants worsen symptoms of allergies and asthma.